Soft Matter Hacker Home |

 design novel complex fluid materials and products.

-- More background on our group and members can be found at our UNSW site and in this post.
+- More background on our group and members can be found at our UNSW site and our About page.

 - Formulated product development and scale-up - Develop and evaluate innovative microstructured